oparyzek/win-get-key/README.md

 # win-get-key
-Code to get Windows License key from cmd.
+Code to get Windows License key from BIOS.

 # Info:
 Place it to cmd propt with admin privileges.